scelomgobhozi/Laravel-to-do-list/README.md

 # Laravel-to-do-list
-A simple todo list made using larave
+A simple todo list built using laravel